adhdtiger-net/snapraid-aio-script/README.md

    	- Docker mode - choose to pause/unpause or to stop/restart your containers
    	- Docker remote - if docker is running on a remote machine
 - Multiple Configuration files
-  	- By default the script will use the predefined config file `script-config.sh` that must be placed in the same folder
+  	- By default the script will use the predefined config file `script-config.conf` that must be placed in the same folder
-  	- You can specify another file when running the script like `snapraid-aio-script.sh /home/alternate_config.sh`
+  	- You can specify another file when running the script like `snapraid-aio-script.sh /home/alternate_config.conf`
 - Custom Hooks
 	- Commands or scripts to be run before and after SnapRAID operations.
 	- Option to display friendly name to in the email output